AdamBurysek/adam-planet/README.md

 Once the development server is running, you can access the application by navigating to **http://localhost:3000** in your web browser.

-## TODO

-- [ ] Rewrite the form
-- [x] Integrate an email service with the form
-- [x] Implement a cookie handler - Done, but I remove it.
-There was some problems with Cookie Policy window and Lenis Scroll on desktop.
-Another solution will break simple page idea, so im not sure if i want cookies.

 ## License

 This project is licensed under the MIT license.
 See the LICENSE file for details.